 I was not ok with that.

-I had a few diagnosed conditions, Hemilplegic Migraines, Reumatoid Arthritis and Reynaud’s Syndrome.
+I had a few diagnosed conditions, Hemiplegic Migraines, Osteoarthritis and Reynaud’s Syndrome.
 After eliminating gluten to help my son’s behavioral issues associated to Autism Spectrum Disorder, I also discovered that my conditions were strongly exacerbated by gluten.
-After discussions with my doctor about testing for Celiac disease, I opted to not follow through with gastroenterology for a confirmation, my body offered me enough evidence that gluten was harming me (I can’t touch gluten containing things like flour with out breaking out in a serious skin rash or hives let alone actually eating it!).
-Over that year, I went from eliminating gluten, to overhauling my diet and nutrition completely.
+After discussions with my doctor about testing for Celiac disease, I opted to not follow through with gastroenterology for a confirmation, my body offered me enough evidence that gluten was harming me (I can’t touch gluten containing things like flour without breaking out in a serious skin rash or hives let alone actually eating it!).
+Throughout that year I went from eliminating gluten to overhauling my diet and nutrition completely.
 I eliminated ALL processed foods, dairy and additives.
 I was shocked at how my body responded- my energy increased, pain decreased and over all, I felt and looked better.

-I became passionate about nutrition and dietary effects on me and my families bodies.
-Over the course of four years, I managed to control my symptoms through diet as well as help my children recover from a few medical concerns they had been coping with as well including eczema, reflux and headaches.
-My son’s (on the Autism Spectrum) behaviors began to improve and his very strong sensory integration dysfunction decreased significantly.
+Seeing the changes in myself and our son, I became passionate about nutrition and dietary effects on me and my families bodies.
+Over the course of four years, I managed to control many symptoms through diet as well as help my children recover from a few medical concerns they had been coping with as well including eczema, reflux and headaches.
+My son’s behaviors began to improve and his very strong sensory integration dysfunction decreased significantly.
 It was like the volume had been turned down for him and he could feel and see things better than he had.

-While I am not a doctor or nutritional professional, I have worked with many great folks to recover my health and help others.
-Through this journey came my desire to bring Kickshaws to Fredericksburg.
+While we are not a doctors or nutritional professionals, we have worked with many great folks to recover our health and help others.
+Through this journey came our desire to bring Kickshaws to Fredericksburg.
 We hope that we can continue to not only provide good healthy food and living options for the community, but help people continue to learn about their bodies and their amazing ability to heal and grow through good health.